-High business rates and an ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
-The South Wales site had opened in 1974, but it was thoroughly modernised in 1984, and re-opened by Princess Diana.
+High business rates and an inefficient ageing factory saw the Hayes site closed down with the loss of 500 jobs in 1983.
+Production was transferred to Bridgend, which received heavy investment.

-Callard & Bowser claimed 25 percent of the British toffee market by 1985.
+Callard & Bowser was growing rapidly by the mid-1980s.
+The business claimed 25 percent of the British toffee market.
 Combined sales totalled just under £24 million in 1987.
 Around half of all production was exported to 65 different countries.

 Sale to United Biscuits

 Beatrice Foods sold Callard & Bowser to United Biscuits in 1988, in an attempt to reduce debt.
 United Biscuits paid £21.5 million in cash, a price that represented 83 times annual earnings at Callard & Bowser.
 The Halifax and Bridgend sites employed 240 white collar staff and just over 400 hourly-paid employees.
 The Times reported that United Biscuits had acquired “one of the best-known and most traditional names in confectionery, famed for its butterscotch”.

-United Biscuits integrated Callard & Bowser with their own Terry’s confectionery company to form the Terrys Group, with three percent of the British sugar confectionery market.
-Callard & Bowser claimed 33 percent of the UK toffee market in 1991.
+United Biscuits integrated Callard & Bowser with their own Terry’s confectionery subsidiary, best known for the Chocolate Orange, to form the Terry’s Group.
+The merged business held three percent of the British sugar confectionery market.

 Confectionery production was discontinued at Halifax in 1992.

 Takeover by Kraft

-Beginning in Seattle, Altoids Curiously Strong Mints enjoyed considerable success in America from the late 1980s.
-Packaged in distinctive metal boxes, it was the highest selling peppermint in the USA by 1997, with annual sales of 40 million tins.
+Altoids had enjoyed considerable success in the United States from the late 1980s.
+Altoids were the highest selling peppermint in the United States by 1997, with annual sales of 40 million tins.

 Riley’s Toffee Rolls were discontinued in the mid-1990s in order to accommodate increased Altoids production.
-Cream Line toffees were discontinued in 2001, and all production of toffee appears to have ended by 2003.
+Cream Line toffees were discontinued in 2001, and the remaining lines, with the exception of Altoids, were discontinued in 2004.

 Sale to Wrigley

 Kraft sold Callard & Bowser, along with its Lifesavers mint brand, to Wrigley of Chicago for $1.48 billion in 2004.
 The Bridgend factory exported 8,000 tonnes of Altoids to America every year.